loranger32/Rodanew/README.md

 # Next steps

-- delete all created files if an error occurs during app generation (need to do it mannually at the moment)
 - add some basic tests
-- add examples of generated apps in the repo.
+- add examples of generated apps in the repo
+- create git repository

 # Licence